morinted/schedule-generator/README.md

 **Remember to use Python 2.7+ and not 3.**

+(Tip: On a headless server, you can use `xvfb` to run Firefox without a graphical session, e.g. `xvfb-run ./getCourses.py`)

 ## Screenshots

 ### The main UI, with a sample schedule already generated: